Please review the following rules carefully! There are rule changes from our in person tournaments.

 THE SECOND QUARTER consists of eight slightly longer tossups worth 10 points each for a correct answer.
 If your team answers one of these tossups correctly, your team will be entitled to one bonus question which is also worth 10 points.
 In this competition, the other team cannot “steal” or “rebound” your bonus.
 Our bonuses do not “bounce back”.
 For the tossups, players are NOT allowed to collaborate.
 However, teammates can and are encouraged to collaborate during the bonus questions.
 During bonus questions, the opposing team must stay completely silent to allow the other team to discuss and work together.
 Any unwanted distractions may result in a ban from the tournament.

-On bonus questions and third quarter questions, the team can designate a member to give the answer or the moderator will take the first answer directed at them from any student on the team.
+On bonus questions and third quarter questions, the team’s final answer must be in the form of, “our final answer is…”.
+The team also can designate a member to give the answer.
 On bonus questions, the team has eight seconds to start giving an answer.
 After a player started giving an answer, he or she has three seconds to finish giving it.

 Once you begin to speak, you can go back and correct yourself until the moderator indicates you are correct or not.
 You may give extra information if it doesn’t make the answer wrong (e.g. saying “Vienna, Austria” even if “Vienna” would suffice or “Hamlet by Shakespeare”) but you cannot “go fishing” (e.g. “Hapbsurg Empire, Maria Theresa, Schloss Schonbrunn, Vienna!”).